emin63/ox_cache/README.md

 ```

 Since `OxMemoizer` is just a sub-class of `OxCacheBase` you can use
-one the provided mixins to control expiration or just using something
+one of the provided mixins to control expiration or just use something
 like the `LRUReplacementMemoizer`.
 As shown below, setting the
 `max_size` property of an instance of `LRUReplacementMemoizer` will
-automatically kick out least recently used cache entries.
+automatically kick out least recently used cache entries when the
+cache gets too large.

 ```python